 4. CTG Gives Customers Opportunities To Control Access to Information.

 CTG is committed to providing customers with opportunities to control how CTG uses customer information about them.
 For example, customers may inform us of which telephone listings they want to include in our directories and in directory assistance and may also choose to have a non-published number, or a nonlisted number, or to exclude your address from your listing.
 Customers in areas where Caller ID services are available have the ability to block the display of their phone numbers and names.
 (Note that Caller ID blocking does not prevent the transmission of your phone number when you dial certain business numbers, including 911, or 800, 888, 877, and 900 numbers.)
 Further, customers can express a preference not to be called for marketing purposes (please see Section III, below, for more information on CTG’s “Do Not Call” policy).
 Customers may also opt out of our direct mailings and other service marketing programs.
 (Please see Section II, below, for CTG’s policy on the use of “Customer Proprietary Network Information”).
-A customer may indicate a change in such preferences at any time by contacting CTG customer service.
+A customer may indicate a change in such preferences at any time by contacting CTG business office.